Canon 1D C vs Nikon D5600

 Studio photographers will appreciate that the Canon 1D C (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D5600 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1DC from Canon.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D C vs Nikon D5600